This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Unilever Group (NYSE:UL)

 Unilever's Share of Global Skin & Hair Care Market: More than 80% of Unilever's sales in the emerging markets come from its personal care and home care businesses.
-We estimate that Unilever's Skin Care & Hair Care Market Share gradually increased from 10% in 2008 to 12.6% in 2013.
-We expect Unilever's Skin Care & Hair Care Market Share to continue to increase reaching 13.9% by the end of our forecast period.
-There could be a 9% downside to the Trefis price estimate if the market share declined to 10%.
+We estimate that Unilever's Skin Care & Hair Care Market Share gradually increased from 11% in 2008 to 13% in 2013, before declining to 11% in 2014.
+Its market share remained flat in 2015.
+We expect Unilever's Skin Care & Hair Care Market Share to cross 12% by the end of our forecast period.
+There will be a more than 20% upside in our valuation for the company if the market share crosses 20% by 2022.

 Unilever N.V.
-(NYSE: UN) is a public limited company registered in the Netherlands, which has listings of its shares and depositary receipts for shares on the Euronext Amsterdam and of New York Registry Shares on the New York Stock Exchange.
+(NYSE: UN) is a public limited company registered in the Netherlands.
+The company's shares are and depositary receipts for shares are listed on the Euronext Amsterdam and New York Stock Exchange.

-Unilever PLC (NYSE: UL) is a public limited company registered in the UK and Wales which has shares listed on the London Stock Exchange and, as American Depositary Receipts, on the New York Stock Exchange.
+Unilever PLC (NYSE: UL) is a public limited company registered in the UK and Wales which has shares listed on the London Stock Exchange, and American Depositary Receipts, on the New York Stock Exchange.
 The two parent companies, NV and PLC, together with their group companies, operate as a single economic entity, the Unilever Group.

-Unilever is a market leader in mass skin care products and deodorants, and comes at a second position in daily hair care.
+Unilever is a market leader in mass skin care products and deodorants, and the second largest player in daily hair care products.
 Principal brands in personal care include Dove, Lux, and Rexona (including Sure and Degree), Sunsilk (including Seda / Sedal), Axe and Pond’s.
 Other important brands include Suave, Clear, Lifebuoy and Vaseline, together with Signal and Close Up in oral care.
-Personal care accounts for 36% of Unilever's revenues and 39% of its operating profit.
+Personal care accounts for 37% of Unilever's revenues and 39% of its operating profit.

-Unilever is a global market leader in savory products, dressings and spreads.
-Unilever manufactures soups, bouillons, sauces, snacks, mayonnaise, salad dressings, olive oil, margarine, spreads and cooking products such as liquid margarine, and some frozen foods.
+Unilever is also a global major in savory products, dressings and spreads.
+The company manufactures soups, bouillons, sauces, snacks, mayonnaise, salad dressings, olive oil, margarine, spreads and cooking products such as liquid margarine, and some frozen foods.
 It markets them under key brands such as Knorr, Hellmann’s, Becel/Flora (Healthy Heart), Rama/Blue Band (Family Goodness), Calvé, WishBone, Amora, Ragú and Bertolli.
-Savory products, dressings and spreads account for 27% of Unilever's revenues and 38% of its operating profit.
+Savory products, dressings and spreads account for 26% of Unilever's revenues and 41% of its operating profit.

 Aggressive expansion across emerging markets

-Even though Unilever trails P&G in terms of global sales with a much larger share in the developed markets, Unilever relies more on emerging markets.
-While P&G generates 37% of its total revenues from emerging markets, Unilever gets 56% sales from those markets.
-By 2020, Unilever expects developing markets to account for 70% of total sales, with about two-thirds of that coming from growth in the overall size of those markets and the other third from an increase in Unilever’s share of those expanding markets.
-It is also likely to benefit from P&G's recent decision to put its expansion in these markets on hold to divert focus on reclaiming market share in its core country-product categories.
+Though Unilever trails P&G in terms of global sales, it has a larger presence in emerging markets.
+While P&G generates less than 40% of its total revenues from emerging markets, Unilever earns over 55% of its sales from these markets.
+By 2020, Unilever expects developing markets to account for 70% of its total sales, with about two-thirds of that coming from growth in the overall size of those markets and the other third from an increase in Unilever’s share of those expanding markets.
+It is also likely to benefit from P&G's recent decision to put its expansion in emerging markets on hold to divert focus on reclaiming market share in its core country-product categories.

-Overhaul of supply chain and business operations ensure improved efficiency and operating margins
+Overhaul of the supply chain and business operations ensure improved efficiency and operating margins

-Unilever has gradually integrating its supply chain and business operations to reach a large number of consumers across multiple markets in a more cost-effective way.
-Although restructuring charges related to streamlining of existing production and distribution infrastructure may negatively impact Unilever's operating margins in the short term, cost savings from a boost in efficiency are expected to drive margins higher in the long term.
+Unilever is gradually integrating its supply chain and business operations to reach a large number of consumers across multiple markets in a more cost-effective way.
+Although restructuring charges related to streamlining of existing production and distribution infrastructure may negatively impact Unilever's operating margins in the short term, cost savings from increased efficiency is expected to drive margins higher in the long term.

 How Does Trefis Modelling Work?